kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Honorable mentions

 We've covered a lot already.
 Here are some additional tools that support Dataframe and SQL workflows:
-- [Vaex](https://github.com/vaexio/vaex) - Out-of-core hybrid Apache Arrow/NumPy DataFrame library for Python, ML, visualization and exploration of big tabular data at a billion rows per second.
+- [Vaex](https://github.com/vaexio/vaex) - out-of-core hybrid Apache Arrow/NumPy DataFrame library for Python, ML, visualization and exploration of big tabular data at a billion rows per second.
 - [Spark SQL](https://spark.apache.org/sql/) - a SQL interface to Spark dataframes.
 This is the most mature interface when it comes to seamlessly combining SQL with imperative code written in Python, Scala and Java.
-Spark was the first dataframe framework that added SQL support.
+Spark was also the first dataframe framework that added SQL support.
 - [Pandas on Spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html) — while Spark SQL is mature, the Pandas API for Spark is rather limited with only [around 60% coverage](https://modin.readthedocs.io/en/stable/getting_started/why_modin/modin_vs_dask_vs_koalas.html#modin-vs-dask-dataframe-vs-koalas) of what you can do with Pandas.
 Still, if you need some Pandas functionality while mostly using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), it's worth checking out.
 You can notice here that Spark is the most comprehensive among all these dataframe frameworks, covering Pandas API, DataFrame libraries in multiple lanuages, while also providing a reliable SQL interface on top of them.
 - [Dask](https://www.dask.org/) and [Ray](https://www.ray.io/) — distributed frameworks to parallelize Python and ML applications.
 The [dask-sql](https://dask-sql.readthedocs.io/en/latest/) project provides a distributed query engine in Python, allowing a mixture of SQL operations and Python code.
 Ray supports SQL via an external open-source contribution called [ray-sql](https://github.com/datafusion-contrib/ray-sql).
 However, judging by the number of downloads, both ``dask-sql`` and ``ray-sql`` are not widely used yet.
 - [R's data.table](https://github.com/Rdatatable/data.table) — provides a high-performance version of [base R](https://www.r-project.org/about.html)'s `data.frame` table abstraction.